 The Faculty of Medicine leads innovative learning and discovery for better health across the lifecourse.
-Every year, 250 new students are admitted to one of our three Bachelor of Medicine programmes, including a four-year graduate entry course and a nationally-acclaimed widening access programme for students who might not normally have the opportunity to study medicine.
+Every year, 250 new students are admitted to one of our three Bachelor of Medicine, Bachelor of Surgery programmes, including a four-year graduate entry course and a nationally-acclaimed widening access programme for students who might not normally have the opportunity to study medicine.

 All programmes incorporate early patient contact; learning alongside students from nursing and other allied health professions to enhance understanding of the multidisciplinary team approach to modern clinical practice; and the opportunity to engage in an individual research study in depth.